 1. Examinable material on civil appeals in England and Wales (excluding appeals to the Supreme Court) will consist of routes of appeal; time for appealing; grounds on which appeals may succeed; permission to appeal; determination of applications for permission to appeal to the County Court and High Court; determination of applications for permission to appeal to the Court of Appeal; permission to appeal test for first appeals; permission to appeal test for second appeals; appellant's notice; respondent's notice; transcripts at public expense; variation of time; stay; appeal court powers; hearing of appeals; review or rehearing; evidence not before lower court (fresh evidence); destinations of appeal; obtaining permission to appeal and allocation of appeals; and skeleton arguments.
-The relevant material is addressed in CPR 52.1, 52.3-7, 52.12-16, 52.20 and 52.21; PD52A Section 3 (destinations of appeal), Section 4 (obtaining permission to appeal and allocation of appeals) and Section 5 (skeleton arguments); and the commentary at paragraphs 52.21.1 and 52.21.3 of Volume 1 of 'Civil Procedure' (the White Book) 2021.
+The relevant material is addressed in CPR 52.1, 52.3-7, 52.12-16, 52.20 and 52.21; PD52A paragraphs 3.1-3.5, Table 1, and paragraph 3.9 in Section section 3 (destinations of appeal); paragraphs 4.1, 4.6 and 4.7 in, Section section 4 (obtaining permission to appeal and allocation of appeals); and Section-section 5 (skeleton arguments); and the commentary at paragraphs 52.21.1 and 52.21.3 of Volume 1 of 'Civil Procedure' (the White Book) 20212022.